 Boris Lurie (1924 Leningrad, Soviet Union – 2008 New York, USA) grew up in Riga, Latvia.
 He survived the Riga ghetto and the concentration camps at Stutthof and Buchenwald.
 His mother, grandmother, younger sister, and childhood love were murdered during the Rumbula massacre in 1941.
 In 1946, Lurie emigrated to the United States with his father, settling in New York, where he lived and worked as an artist until his death in 2008.
 Although he described himself as a 'privileged' survivor and never regarded himself as a victim, his artistic work was shaped by his engagement with violence, abuse of power and collective helplessness.

-As a largely self-taught artist, Lurie developed an uncompromising visual language combining collage, painting, photography and assemblage.
-He frequently juxtaposed images of the Holocaust with motifs from popular culture, resulting in works that were explicitly political and socially provocative.
-In 1959, he founded the NO!art movement with Sam Goodman and Stanley Fisher.
+In 1959, he co-founded, together with Sam Goodman and Stanley Fisher, the NO!art movement – a radical force opposing Pop Art, the commercialized avant-garde, and the consumerist fixation of American capitalism.
 NO!art defined itself as a radical avant-garde anti-art movement, with exhibition titles such as Doom, Involvement and Vulgar, their exhibitions addressed topics including imperialism, racism, sexism, consumerism, war, genocide and nuclear threat.
 They believed that art should not only have an aesthetic effect but also be understood as an act of social intervention.
-The group still exists today.

 Lurie's works have been shown in numerous solo and group exhibitions in Germany and abroad, including at the Museum of Jewish Heritage, New York (2022), the Riga Bourse Art Museum (2020), the Jewish Museum Berlin (2016), and Galerie Agnès B., Paris (2003).
 Following his death, research and exhibition grants, as well as the work of the Boris Lurie Art Foundation, have contributed to the preservation and international recognition of his work.